sjmeunier/sjmeunier.github.io/_posts/2017-04-18-a-few-more-galaxies-caught-by-spitzer.md

 Using the same procedure as I did for my previous images, I, once again used IRAC Map images, with images filtered at the 3.6μm, 4.5μm, 5.8μm and 8.0μm wavelength bands.

-I used the same artificial colouring as my previous images, which wer ethen merged.
+I used the same artificial colouring as my previous images, which were then merged.

 #### [NGC 2903](https://en.wikipedia.org/wiki/NGC_2903)
 * Barred spiral in Leo